 Toilets – Most of the toilets at Revival are traditional 40′ deep pit latrines which involves squatting over a hole in the ground.
 Of course after using these and any toilet facilities, washing of hands is a high priority, especially before eating meals.
 A stream runs through the site and to protect it a six unit composting toilet block has been erected.
 Three units are used for six months then they are closed off to compost while the other three units are used over the following six month period.

-Kids at Play – With much use you can imagine that the swings and slides are in constant need of repair and occasionally replacement – there is no fund for this and it is usually addressed by visitors.
+Kids at Play – With much use you can imagine that the swings and slides are in constant need of repair and occasionally replacement.
+Give A Child a Hope supporters and visitors to the Revival Centre usually help to address these needs.
 Having few toys available in shops, the children at Revival make their own toys using whatever materials they can find and create some impressive things.

 The Revival Centre may struggle to meet material needs but it is a very positive and happy place for the children to grow up.